Ezekiel Emanuel: Conflicts of interest

-Global Health
+Global health

 In May 2009, President Obama introduced a new global health initiative designed to shift priorities in U.S. global health funding.
 Dr. Emanuel, a key advisor to the administration on health policy and the plan’s architect, proposed prioritizing maternal and child health programs over future increases in funding for President's Emergency Plan for AIDS Relief (PEPFAR).
 Emanuel argued that PEPFAR was "not the most effective use of international health resources" and did not adequately address many critical health challenges faced by developing countries.
 Anand Reddi challenged Emanuel's arguments for reallocating funds away from HIV programs to support broader health initiatives.
 Reddi argued that reducing HIV funding would jeopardize lifesaving antiretroviral treatment for millions in resource-limited settings and undermine global progress in combating the epidemic.

 Recognition

-Emanuel has received multiple honors and awards, including the Toppan Dissertation Prize, the Harvard award for best political science dissertation of 1988 and the Dan David Prize for his contribution to the field of bioethics in 2018.
+Emanuel's awards include the Toppan Dissertation Prize, the Harvard award for best political science dissertation of 1988 and the Dan David Prize for his contribution to the field of bioethics in 2018.
 Emanuel has received honorary degrees from Icahn School of Medicine at Mount Sinai, Union Graduate College, the Medical College of Wisconsin, and Macalester College.

 Personal life

 Emanuel is a divorced father of three daughters.

-In 1981, while at Oxford, Emanuel was a participant on the BBC reality TV programme Now Get Out Of That.
+In 1981, while at Oxford, Emanuel was a participant on the BBC reality TV program Now Get Out Of That.